Celebrities Who Are Still In Prison

 Advertisement

 In July 2021, a woman filed a complaint with police in Beijing, China, alleging that Wu coerced her into a sexual encounter in 2020 when she was 17 years old.
-He reportedly had an employee bring her to his home on the auspice of an interview about an appearance in a music video, at which point he used alcohol to intoxicate the woman and then assaulted her.
-Wu was arrested, and after two additional women came forward with similar accusations, and celebrities and other teenage women attested to Wu's online sexual harassment, he was jailed, tried, and convicted.
+She said he had an employee bring her to his home for a purported interview about an appearance in a music video, at which point he used alcohol to intoxicate her and proceeded to assault her.
+Wu was arrested, and after two additional women came forward with similar accusations and celebrities and other teenage women attested to Wu's online sexual harassment, he was jailed, tried, and convicted.
 In November 2022, the Chaoyang District Court found Wu guilty of rape and issued a prison sentence of 13 years.

 Bobby Beausoleil

 Before he was a doomsday cult leader and a mass murderer who terrified Los Angeles in the late 1960s, Charles Manson was a musician.
 He recorded a single album and allowed the Beach Boys to record one of his songs.
-Other members of the Manson Family were musicians, too, notably Bobby Beausoleil, who played in several bands, including the Grass Roots, later known as Love, best known for the critically acclaimed "Forever Changes" LP.
+Other members of the Manson Family were musicians, too — most notably Bobby Beausoleil.
+He played in several bands, including the Grass Roots, later known as Love, best known for the critically acclaimed album "Forever Changes" LP.
 After leaving that act, Beausoleil bopped around through various other psychedelic bands, including Orkustra and the Magick Powerhouse of OZ.

 Advertisement

-Then Beausoleil joined the Manson operation, serving as a recruiter and a dutiful killer.
-On Manson's orders, he stabbed to death music teacher Gary Hinman.
+Then Beausoleil joined the Manson operation, serving as a recruiter and dutiful killer.
+On Manson's orders, he stabbed music teacher Gary Hinman to death.
 For this, the first murder attributed to the Manson Family, Beausoleil was arrested, convicted, and in 1970, sentenced to death.
 When California eliminated capital punishment in 1972, Beausoleil's death sentence became a life sentence.
-He's been up for parole over the years but never successful in his bid for release.
+He's been up for parole over the years, but none of his bids for release have been successful.
 As recently as 2019, California governor Gavin Newsom vetoed a parole board's recommendation to let out Beausoleil.

 Mel Hall

 A reliable and prolific hitter in Major League Baseball, Mel Hall entered the league playing for the Chicago Cubs in 1981 and broke out in 1983, hitting .283 with 17 homers and 56 runs batted in.
-Hall finished in third place in the voting for the National League Rookie of the Year award.
-He'd spend a few years in Cleveland and then head to the Yankees, amassing nearly 1,200 hits and more than 600 RBIs altogether.
+He finished in third place in the voting for the National League Rookie of the Year award.
+After a few years in Cleveland, he headed to the Yankees, amassing nearly 1,200 hits and more than 600 RBIs altogether.

 Advertisement

-After leaving American baseball in 1992 to play in Japan, Hall returned to the MLB briefly in 1996 before retiring for good.
+Hall left American baseball to play in Japan in 1992 and returned to the MLB briefly in 1996 before retiring for good.
 He moved from pro baseball to amateur athletics, where in Fort Worth, Texas, he coached girls' teams in softball and basketball.
 In 2009, Hall was convicted for crimes perpetuated against a 12-year-old member of his basketball team — three charges of aggravated sexual assault and two counts of indecency with a child.
 Witnesses for the prosecution included teenage athletes who'd worked with Hall and testified that he'd taken improper liberties with them, ranging from unwanted touching to explicit conversations, as well as sexual assault.
 Hall's sentence: 45 years in prison, with eligibility for parole arriving 22.5 years into the term.

 Advertisement